Sales communications coach & Managing Partner, Communications Edge Inc.

 3) use a one-message approach to clients already happy with the status quo?

 In these cases, InMail may not be the best starting point.

 ** We recommend using it as a "last resort" when all else fails to produce a response.

 ** We ALSO recommend Canadian sellers use it as a work-around to the very unclear Canadian Anti Spam Legislation.

 Make sure you're asking yourself these questions when deciding to invest in LinkedIn Sales Navigator or buying more InMail messages in general.

 As of today, InMail comes in 2 flavors.
 Sponsored and regular, old-fashioned InMail.
-For our purposes (as sellers) I will not discuss Sponsored InMail as it's really a marketing (mass) tool.
+For our purposes (as sellers) We will not discuss Sponsored InMail as it's really a marketing (mass) tool.

 InMail is LinkedIn's way of allowing sellers to break its rules—by paying them.